floooh/floooh.github.io/_drafts/modern-c-for-cpp-peeps.md

 ---
 layout: post
-title: "Modern C" for C++ Peeps
+title: Modern C for C++ Peeps
 ---

-When discussing C with C++ programmers I often notice a somewhat outdated view of C, usually a version of C that's somewhere between C89 and C99, because that's essentially the "subset of C that's supported by C++".
+When discussing C with C++ programmers I often notice a somewhat outdated view of C, usually a familiarity of a C dialect that lies somewhere between C89 and C99, because that's essentially the "subset of C that's supported by C++".

-I can't blame them though because when I started to write C code again I had a similar outdated view on the language.
+I can't blame them though because when I started writing C code again I had a similar outdated view of the language.

-Also to be clear, the "Modern C" I'm talking about here is not modern at all, but already 2 decades old.
-I'll focus on the subset of C99 which is supported by clang, gcc and MSCV (clang and gcc is supporting the full C99 standard of course, while (AFAIK) Microsoft's stance unfortunately hasn't changed since this post from 2012:
+Also to be clear, the 'Modern C' I'm talking about here is not modern at all, but already two decades old.
+I'll focus on the subset of C99 which is supported by clang, gcc and MSCV (clang and gcc both fully support the latest C standards of course, while (AFAIK) Microsoft's stance unfortunately hasn't changed much since this post from 2012:

 https://herbsutter.com/2012/05/03/reader-qa-what-about-vc-and-c99/.

-It's not all bad in Visual Studio land though, the Microsoft C compiler actually supports a pretty solid subset of C99 at least since around 2015 or so.
-I guess there are some guerilla warriors at Microsoft which secretly sneak in some updates to the C compiler when the C++ people are out of office discussing important stuff in their C++ committee meetings.
+It's not all bad in Visual Studio land though, the Microsoft C compiler actually supports a pretty solid subset of C99 since around VS2015.
+I guess there are some guerilla warriors at Microsoft which secretly sneak updates into the C compiler when the C++ people are out in the field on one of their C++ Committee trips.

-Ok, lets get started:
+But lets get started:

-## Modern C is not (a subset of) C++
+## Modern C is not a subset of C++

-C++ programmers sometimes recommend to compile C code in 'C++ mode' to take advantage of the slightly stricter type checking of C++ (more on type safety below), and that's even recommended in that Microsoft blog post I linked to
+C++ programmers sometimes recommend to compile C code in 'C++ mode' to take advantage of the slightly stricter type checking in C++ (more on type safety below), and that's even recommended in that Microsoft blog post I linked to
 above:

 > "We recommend that C developers use the C++ compiler to compile C code"

-...to be blunt, that's a load of rubbish because C++ only supports a terribly old-fashioned version of C. The new stuff in C99 which makes C a much friendlier language isn't supported, at least not in "standard C++".
-GCC and especially Clang both have compiler-specific extensions which allow to use more of C99 in C++ mode, but unfortunately the only compiler where such non-standard C++ extensions would be really useful (MSVC) doesn't have any of that.
+...I'm sorry to be a bit blunt, but that's a load of rubbish because C++ *still* only supports a terribly old-fashioned version of C. The new stuff in C99 which makes C a much friendlier language isn't supported in C++, at least not in "standard C++".

+GCC and especially Clang both have compiler-specific extensions which allow to use more of C99 in C++ mode, but unfortunately the only compiler where such non-standard C++ extensions would be really useful (MSVC) doesn't have any.

 To iterate on that point, because it's really important: